nocapro/scn-ts-core/docs/flow.todo.md

+expand the formatting control to AST based granularity control

+we need super nested formatting options.

+===

 web; input , format options, log should be as sidebar... so the output is the main dominant area. also remove header

 ===